hzau-liulab/MTB-HIV/README.md

     Python 	proximity.py ../examples/input/PPI.pkl ../examples/input/drug_data.txt ../examples/input/HMI_pair.txt ../examples/input/degree-bin100.txt ../examples/output/HMI

 ### Results
-You will obtain four output files in the directory /the/directory/of/output/, such as permutation.txt, proximity.txt, z_score.txt and a directory named permutation that includes 100 random repetitions.
+You will obtain three output files in the directory /the/directory/of/output/, such as proximity.txt, permutation.txt, z_score.txt and a directory named permutation that includes the results of random repetitions.
-The first file provides the average value and standard deviation of each drug.
+The first file provides the three proximity values of each drug.
-The second file provides the three proximity values of each drug.
+The second file provides the ave and std of random results.
 The third file provides three Z-scores corresponding to the three proximity values.

 Output examples for the third file